On the Kottwitz conjecture for local shtuka spaces: Introduction

 \end{cnj}

-In this article we prove a version of this conjecture that is both weaker and more general.
-The weakening comes from ignoring the Weil-group action, and thus working in $\Groth(G(F))$ instead of $\Groth(G(F)\times W_E)$.
-Moreover, we only detect the behavior of representations on the set of elliptic conjugacy classes in $G(F)$.
-This means that, while we identify the right hand side as contributing to the left hand side, we are not able to exclude potential contributions to the left hand side of non-elliptic representations (meaning those whose distribution characters are supported away from the locus of regular elliptic elements in $G(F)$).

-The generalization is that we remove two conditions that are present in the formulations of Kottwitz's conjecture in \cite{RapoportNonArchimedean} and \cite{RapoportViehmann}.
-One of them is that $G$ is a $B$-inner form of its quasi-split inner form $G^*$.
-This condition, reviewed in Subsection \ref{sub:binner}, has the effect of making the definition of $\delta_{\pi,\rho}$ straightforward.
+This conjecture is more general than the formulation of Kottwitz's conjecture in \cite{RapoportNonArchimedean} and \cite{RapoportViehmann}, in that two conditions are removed.
+The first is that we are allowing the cocharacter $\mu$ to be non-minuscule -- this is what requires passage from the local Shimura varieties $\mc{M}_{G,b,\mu}$ to the local shtuka spaces $\Sht_{G,b,\mu}$.
+The second is that we do not require $G$ to be a $B$-inner form of its quasi-split inner form $G^*$.
+This condition, reviewed in \S\ref{sub:binner}, has the effect of making the definition of $\delta_{\pi,\rho}$ straightforward.
 To remove it, we use the formulation of the refined local Langlands correspondence \cite[Conjecture G]{KalethaLocalLanglands} based on the cohomology sets $H^1(u \to W,Z \to G)$ of \cite{KalRI}.
-The definition of $\delta_{\pi,\rho}$ in this setting is a bit more involved and is given in Subsection \ref{sub:geninner}, see Definition \ref{DeltaPiRho}.
+The definition of $\delta_{\pi,\rho}$ in this setting is a bit more involved and is given in \S\ref{sub:geninner}, see Definition \ref{DeltaPiRho}.

-The second condition that we remove is that the conjugacy class $\{\mu\}$ consists of minuscule cocharacters.
-When $\mu$ is not minuscule, we work with Scholze's spaces of mixed-characteristic shtukas $\Sht_{G,b,\mu}$ introduced in \cite[\S23]{ScholzeLectures}.
-These are no longer towers of rigid spaces; rather, they belong to Scholze's category of diamonds.
-Given an irreducible admissible representation $\rho$ of $J_b(F)$ with coefficients in $\overline{\Q}_\ell$ and equipped with an invariant lattice, we define in Subsection \ref{sub:shtcoh} a virtual representation $H^*(G,b,\mu)[\rho]$ of $G(F)\times W_E$, using the cohomology of the spaces $\Sht_{G,b,\mu}$ as developed in \cite{ScholzeEtaleCohomology}.

-We now present our main theorem.
-It is conditional on the refined local Langlands correspondence for supercuspidal $L$-parameters, in the formulation of \cite[Conjecture G]{KalethaLocalLanglands}.
-In particular, it relies crucially on the endoscopic character identities satisfied by $L$-packets.
-These are reviewed in Appendix \ref{LLCReview}.
-At the moment a construction of the refined correspondence is known for regular supercuspidal parameters when $p$ does not divide the order of the Weyl group of $G$, and the character identities are known for toral supercuspidal parameters under stricter assumptions on $p$ \cite{KalRSP}.

-The two sides in the equation asserted by the theorem have not been fully explained in this introduction.
-This will be the subject of Section \ref{sec:stm}.